On the Evolution of Market Institutions: The Platform Design Paradox

 University of Cologne - Department of Economics

-Université Libre de Bruxelles (ULB) - European Center for Advanced Research in Economics and Statistics (ECARES); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Université Libre de Bruxelles (ULB) - European Center for Advanced Research in Economics and Statistics (ECARES); CESifo (Center for Economic Studies and Ifo Institute)

 Bamberg University - Department of Economics